sefffal/Octofitter.jl/docs/src/fit-likemap.md

 using AstroImages
 ```

-Typically one would load the likelihood maps from eg. FITS files like so:
+Typically one would load your likelihood maps from eg. FITS files like so:
 ```julia
 images = AstroImages.recenter(load("image-example-1.fits",1))
 ```

-However for this demonstration we will construct a synthetic likelihood map using
+If you're using a FITS file, make sure to store your data in 64-bit floating point format.

-a template orbit.
+For this demonstration, however, we will construct two synthetic likelihood maps using a template orbit.
 We will create three peaks in two epochs.
 ```@example 1

 orbit_template = orbit(